fsharp/fslang-design/RFCs/FS-1081-extend-fixed-expressions.md

 # Summary
 [summary]: #summary

-The `fixed` expression should be extended `ref` types and any type that implements the C#-style [`GetPinnableReference()`](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-7.3/pattern-based-fixed) pattern.
+The `fixed` expression should be extended `byref<'a>` types and any type that implements the C#-style [`GetPinnableReference()`](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-7.3/pattern-based-fixed) pattern.

 # Motivation
 [motivation]: #motivation

-It should be possible to pin and take native references of types like `Span<T>` and `Memory<T>` via `fixed` statements, as this is useful especially in native interop scenarios.
+It should be possible to pin and take native references of types like `Span<'T>` and `Memory<'T>` via `fixed` statements, as this is useful especially in native interop scenarios.
 At the moment, there are no workarounds in pure F#: you can do this in C#, but it's impossible in F#.
 The best you can do is write that part of your code in C#.

 # Detailed design
 [design]: #detailed-design

 This section of the RFC needs more detail and specific examples.
 Please feel free to contribute by editing this file and submitting a PR to fsharp/fslang-design.

 This will require both type-checker and codegen changes.
-Statements in the following form: `use ptr = fixed expr` now need to successfully type-check for any `expr` where its type is a ref type or something that implements `GetPinnableReference()`.
+Statements in the following form: `use ptr = fixed expr` now need to successfully type-check for any `expr` where its type is a `byref<'a>` type or something that implements `GetPinnableReference()`.
 The code generator will need to generate code that pins these references and takes their addresses.
 For reference, here is the C# proposal: https://github.com/dotnet/csharplang/blob/master/proposals/csharp-7.3/pattern-based-fixed.md.

 # Drawbacks
 [drawbacks]: #drawbacks